How to Use Test Cases

 Add a Test Case

-Test cases are created as part of a test suite.
-In order to add a new test case, first open up the test suite and then click the Add Test Case button in the top right corner.
+In order to add a new test case, click the Add Test Case button in the top right corner.
 A popup will appear where you can fill out the various fields of the test case you’re creating.

 • Name: Choose something to the point that will summarize the test case.